12. Autograd#

 This fig is how our above function could be represented in a computational graph.

-are input nodes, corresponding to function parameters x1 and x2,x7
+x1andx2are input nodes, corresponding to function parameters x1 and x2,x7is the function’s output

 In reverse-mode AD, the flavor of automatic differentiation